 KML History

-The present Kerckhoff Marine Laboratory (KML) is located near the entrance to the harbor in Corona del Mar, on the east side of Newport Bay, about 50 miles from Pasadena.
-It was bought in 1929 from the Palisades Club, which had used the building as a boat and bath house.
-Alfred A. Noyes and Ernest H. Swift, who were members of the club, were instrumental in arranging the sale.
-As its name indicates, the laboratory was acquired with funds given to the Institute by William G. Kerckhoff.
-Please see E&S article here.
+The Kerckhoff Marine Laboratory (KML) is located near the entrance to the harbor in Corona del Mar, on the east side of Newport Bay, about 50 miles from Pasadena.
+It was purchased in 1929 from the Balboa Palisades Club, which had constructed and used the building as a boat and club house.
+Caltech chemistry professors Alfred A. Noyes and Ernest H. Swift, who were members of the club, were instrumental in arranging the sale, paid for with funds given to the Institute by William G. Kerckhoff, a noted Los Angeles businessman.

-KML was built to replicate the facilities at the Stazione Zoologica in Naples, Italy.
-It is one of the oldest marine laboratories on the West Coast of the United States.
-From 1962 until his death in 2002, Prof. Wheeler J. North conducted numerous studies on the ecology of the California kelp forests while based at this laboratory.
-During the 1990s and 2000s investigators included members of the Prof. Eric Davidson's lab who worked on various marine biology related projects.
-Today KML is led under the leadership of Victoria Orphan (James Irvine Professor of Environmental Science and Geobiology) with goals to see the facility evolve and continue to be a resource to marine science and the community as we approach its 100th anniversary.
+KML is one of the oldest marine laboratories in the United States.
+T. H. Morgan worked at the lab from its establishment in 1930 until his death in 1945.
+From 1962 until his passing in 2002, Prof. Wheeler J. North conducted pioneering studies on the ecology of the California kelp forests while based at this laboratory.
+During the 1990s and 2000s investigators included Prof. Eric Davidson and his group, who studied the biology and genetics of the purple sea urchin, helping to establish it as a key model organism in developmental biology.
+Today KML is led by Prof. Victoria Orphan (James Irvine Professor of Environmental Science and Geobiology) with goals to see the facility evolve and continue to be a resource to marine science and the community as we approach its 100th anniversary.
+Check out current research at the lab here.